schafferde/task_batch_integration/README.md

     - `run_baselines.py` contains code for running PCA, Scanorama, Harmony, and SCA on the initial dataset.
     - `run_seurat.R` runs Seurat on the initial dataset.
     - `example_dim_score.py` is an example of code to generate 10 benchmarks for of each dimension of an embedding of the inital dataset.
-    - `stack_df.py` combines dataframes of benchmarking score from `scib-metrics`, specifically used for combining partial outputs from above.
+    - `stack_df.py` combines dataframes of benchmarking scores from `scib-metrics`, specifically used for combining partial outputs from above.
     - `method_scorer.py` uses the outputs of the above scripts (baseline embeddings and dimension scores) to evaluate a large number of BatchRefiner-stryle approaches.
 1. `br_scripts/plots` contains plotting code.
-    - `plot_supp_inital.py` processes the output from `method_scorer.py` into tables, and also produces the table-like supplementary figures of the inital benchmarking
+    - `plot_supp_inital.py` processes the output from `method_scorer.py` into tables, and also produces the table-like supplementary figures of the inital benchmarking.
     - `plot_main_inital.py` process selected output from `plot_supp_inital.py` (see below) to create the panels of the main-text figure on initial benchmarking.
     - `plot_6dataset_results.py` processes the output of `generate_br_table.py` (see below) to create the panels of all figures in OpenProblems benchmarking.
     - `plot_umap_trio.py` generates and plots UMAPs for three embeddings, which are intended to be baseline, scaled, and filtered for a particular baseline method and dataset.